All posts by admin

 Ayurveda San Francisco experts often suggest daily abhyanga, a type of oil massage, for strengthening and nourishing the body.
 The practice improves blood circulation, stimulates the internal organs and facilitates sound sleep patterns—all important components in reducing digestion issues related to the vata dosha.

 If you suffer from emotional stress and anxiety related to the vata dosha, adding the routine practice of meditation to your daily life can help alleviate it.
 When you feel stress coming on, take a moment to center yourself by taking conscious note of your breath and focusing on stilling yourself internally.
-Ayurveda San Francisco practitioners also recommend you implement elements of Pranayama, also known as “yoga breathing,” to help further calm the nervous system.
+It is recommended you implement elements of Pranayama, also known as “yoga breathing,” to help further calm the nervous system.
 Additionally, strive to get plenty of restful sleep each night.

 Though it may seem contrary to popular opinion, Ayurveda San Francisco experts say those with vata imbalances should avoid strenuous physical exertion and excessive exercise.
 However, many yoga poses incorporate moderate and appropriate exercise that also promotes good vata practices.
 For instance, the asana Pawanmuktasana (also known as the “knees-to-chest” or “wind relieving” pose, assists in expelling air that collects in the colon.
 This simple pose can also relieve lower-back tension, massage the intestines and abdomen, tone the spine, and alleviate constipation-related pain.
 To execute this pose, follow these steps: